· K-Beauty ·

 K-beauty trend

-The New Strategy: Speak Globally, Then Return Home
+The New Strategy: Global First, Then Local

 k-beauty brand - beauty of joseon sunblock